Alejandro Mayorkas

 Mayorkas Is Impeached

-On February 6, 2024, the House of Representatives took a vote on a Republican proposal to impeach Mayorkas for committing high crimes and misdemeanors via his “breach of public trust” and his “willful and systemic refusal to comply with the law” on border-policy enforcement.
+On February 6, 2024, the House of Representatives took a vote on a Republican proposal to impeach Mayorkas for committing high crimes and misdemeanors via his “willful and systemic refusal to comply with the law” on border-policy enforcement, and his “breach of public trust.”
 The final tally was 216-214 against impeachment.
-Reps.
-Ken Buck (R-CO), Tom McClintock (R-CA), and Mike Gallagher (R-WI) voted with the unified Democrats, who opposed the impeachment measure unanimously.
+Representatives Ken Buck (R-CO), Tom McClintock (R-CA), and Mike Gallagher (R-WI) voted with the unified Democrats, who opposed the impeachment measure unanimously.
 After the vote had been decided, Rep. Blake Moore (R-UT) voted nay, but only for procedural reasons so that House Republicans would have the option of again putting the measure to a vote in the future if they wished.

 House Speaker Mike Johnson (R-LA) did indeed bring the Mayorkas impeachment resolution to the floor again on February 13, 2024, and this time the House voted in favor of impeachment by a margin of 214-213, with three Republicans — Buck, Gallagher, and McClintock — again siding with the unified Democrats.
 This verdict made Mayorkas the second U.S. Cabinet secretary ever to be impeached, and the first since Secretary of War William Belknap in 1876.